 Collaborative Networks of T-Shapes

-Rather than expecting individual employees to develop extensive breadth, some organizations are creating intentional networks of complementary T-shaped employees whose combined profiles cover critical capabilities.
+Rather than expecting every employee to develop extensive breadth individually, some organizations are building intentional networks of complementary T-shaped employees whose combined profiles cover the capabilities needed.

 From T-Shaped Employees to T-Shaped Teams

-The focus is expanding from individual T-shapes to team compositions that collectively provide optimal combinations of depth and breadth for specific challenges.
+The focus is expanding from individual T-shapes to team compositions that collectively provide the right mix of depth and breadth for specific challenges.

 Case Studies: Organizations Succeeding with T-Shaped Talent